Italy Villa Wedding Cost: Real Rental Prices by Region (2026)

 Puglia and Sicily: where the villa budget relaxes

 The south is the value story of Italian weddings, and the published prices prove it isn't a rumour.
 In Puglia, the median published start across our listings is €5,000 — and capacity is enormous.
-Villa Cenci in Cisternino hosts up to 250 guests from €5,000; Masseria Spina starts at €3,000; even the top of the published market — Borgo Egnazia, from €25,000 — is a world-famous resort rather than a simple villa hire.
+Villa Cenci in Cisternino hosts up to 250 guests from €5,500; Masseria Spina starts at €3,000; even the top of the market — Borgo Egnazia, which prices each wedding as a multi-night room block plus a minimum food-and-beverage spend — is a world-famous resort rather than a simple villa hire.

 Sicily runs on the same friendly arithmetic: published starts of €2,500–14,500 with a median around €5,250.
 Villa Maggio, a relais dating to 1700, hosts 200 guests from €2,500; Villa Immacolatella, a baronial estate near Trapani with its own chapel and civil ceremony licence, from €4,500.
-The practical upshot: a southern villa fee is often a fifth of its Tuscan equivalent, which is exactly how couples land a complete Italian wedding under €50k without trimming the guest list.
+The practical upshot: a southern villa fee is often a fifth of its Tuscan equivalent, which is exactly how couples land a complete Italian wedding under €50k without trimming the guest list — the same arithmetic behind our €40,000 wedding budget breakdown.

 Umbria and Le Marche: the quiet middle